matt576/image-editing/README.md

 # Image-Editing

 Image-Editing tool allows for AI-supported modification of images using a variety of technologies.
+Our repository includes implementation of the methods, examplary results of the methods and evaluation.
+Additionally, we created a jupyter notebook to better understand to possibilities of our Image-Editing tool and an app for running the methods on a webserver using gradio.
-Currently, the following functions are supported:
+The tool supports the following functions:
+- Mask generation
 - Background blurring
 - Background replacement
 - Object removal
-- Inpainting / Outpaining
+- Inpainting
+- Outpainting
 - Restyling
-- Super-resolution
+- Superresolution

-## 1. Set-up the environment:
+# 1. Set-up the environment:
-In the first place clone the current project.
+Clone the current project and initialize the submodules.

 ```bash
 git clone --recursive https://github.com/matt576/image-editing.git